TheMannu/AWS-Learning-Days/Day-01/project.md

 Resize the EBS volume
 In the left navigation menu, choose Volumes.

-Select the check box for the one volume that is listed, which is attached to your Web-Server instance.
+Select the check box for the one volume that is listed, which is attached to your youb-Server instance.

 In the Actions  dropdown menu, select Modify Volume.